Travel Fellowships for IAP and Summer

 What sorts of activities does the Fund support?

 The Kelly-Douglas Fund has assisted a range of efforts.
-Students have been awarded grants to carry out archival and library research, or to conduct interview and gather data for independent projects.
+Students have been awarded grants to carry out archival and library research, or to conduct interviews and gather data for independent projects.
 Others have applied for and received some support to travel abroad to study intensively a language that will be of use in their future careers.
 The Fund has further supported travel to take courses not available at MIT or to develop skills in the performing arts and music.
-It has also helped realise humanitarian projects in small communities in Africa and Asia.
+It has also helped realise humanitarian projects in small communities.
 This list is by no means exhaustive.
-A list of current winners and a brief description of their projects may be found on the Award Recipients page of this website.